Use Copy Paste Manager faster

 Tips

-View feature overview →
+View feature details →

 Tooltips